When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 And so that topic today, though,

-is I love this and, and the book
+is I love this and the book that

 I've referenced it before